owncloud-archive/documentation/admin_manual/enterprise_external_storage/windows-network-drive_configuration.rst

 Running the WND Listener as a Service
 -------------------------------------

-See `Configuring wnd:listen to run as a service <https://github.com/owncloud/documentation/wiki/Configuring-wnd:listen-to-run-as-a-service>`_ in the documentation wiki for tips on running the listenera as a service via cron, and by creating a Systemd startup script.
+See `Configuring wnd:listen to run as a service <https://github.com/owncloud/documentation/wiki/Configuring-wnd:listen-to-run-as-a-service>`_ in the documentation wiki for tips on running the listener as a service via cron, and by creating a Systemd startup script.